hstocks/linkedin-connection-scraper/README.md

   -e, --with-emails  Only save connections with visible email addresses -n N               Maximum number of connections to retrieve
 ```
-For the access token and CSRF token values, sign in to LinkedIn and get the value of these cookies.
+For the access token and CSRF token values, sign in to LinkedIn and get the value of the `li_at` and `JSESSIONID` cookies.

 **Disclaimer:** this may break as the APIs change over time.
 Works as of publishing.